Maxwell's Silver Hammer: Recording

-Aftermath

-In a taped recording of a band meeting conducted in September 1969, Lennon raised the possibility of individual songwriting responsibilities being split equally between the three of them in future.
-In this arrangement, each of the writers would contribute four songs to an album, and Starr would have the opportunity to contribute two.
-Beatles historian Mark Lewisohn comments on the exchange that proceeded between the three bandmates (Starr was not present):

-Paul... responds to the news that George now has equal standing as a composer with John and himself by muttering something mildly provocative.
-"I thought until this album that George's songs weren't that good," he says, which is a pretty double-edged compliment since the earlier compositions he's implicitly disparaging include Taxman and While My Guitar Gently Weeps.
-There's a nettled rejoinder from George: "That's a matter of taste.
-All down the line, people have liked my songs."
-John reacts by telling Paul that nobody else in the group "dug" his Maxwell's Silver Hammer... and that it might be a good idea if he gave songs of that kind – which, John suggests, he probably didn't even dig himself – to outside artists in whom he had an interest...
-"I recorded it," a drowsy Paul says, "because I liked it."

 Contemporary reviews

-In his 1969 review of Abbey Road, for Rolling Stone, John Mendelsohn wrote: "Paul McCartney and Ray Davies are the only two writers in rock and roll who could have written 'Maxwell's Silver Hammer', a jaunty vaudevillian/music-hallish celebration wherein Paul, in a rare naughty mood, celebrates the joys of being able to bash in the heads of anyone threatening to bring you down.
+In his 1969 review of Abbey Road for Rolling Stone, John Mendelsohn wrote: "Paul McCartney and Ray Davies are the only two writers in rock and roll who could have written 'Maxwell's Silver Hammer', a jaunty vaudevillian/music-hallish celebration wherein Paul, in a rare naughty mood, celebrates the joys of being able to bash in the heads of anyone threatening to bring you down.
 Paul puts it across perfectly with the coyest imaginable choir-boy innocence."
 Writing in Oz magazine, Barry Miles described the song as "a complex little piece" and said that, aside from McCartney's casual interest in Jarry's work, "The only British pop group holding any pataphysical honours are The Soft Machine".
 Miles also said it was "a perfect example of Paul's combination of American Rock with British brass band music".

-Derek Jewell of The Sunday Times found the album "refreshingly terse and unpretentious", but lamented the inclusion of "cod-1920s jokes (Maxwell's Silver Hammer)" and "Ringo's obligatory nursery arias (Octopus's Garden)".
-In 1974, Robert Christgau referred to "Maxwell's Silver Hammer" as "a McCartney crotchet".
+Derek Jewell of The Sunday Times found the album "refreshingly terse and unpretentious", but lamented the inclusion of "cod-1920s jokes (Maxwell's Silver Hammer)".